Board for Correction of Military Records (BCMR)

 - The process is slow.
 Plan for 6–18 months or longer.
 Do not wait until you urgently need the correction to apply.

 - Get legal help if possible.
 Many veteran legal organizations and law school clinics provide free representation for BCMR cases.
 Having an attorney significantly improves your chances.
+See our legal help resource guide for pro bono programs and attorney directories.

 - Be thorough in your personal statement.
 Explain what happened, why it was an error or injustice, and exactly what relief you are requesting.
 The board may not give you a second chance to explain.